 As dancers, we know that what we’ve learned in the studio goes far beyond the steps and choreography.
 We know from our own experience that dance can be transformative; that it helps us grow not only as movers and artists, but as individuals and citizens.
 We learn so many skills through dance, but so often it is dismissed as fluffy, frivolous, or merely something to do for fun.

 So the next time someone tries to tell you that you are “just” a dancer (or “just” a dance teacher!), remind them that there is no such thing as “just” when it comes to dance!
 We learn valuable life skills through dance – skills that have applications extending far beyond the dance studio.
 Dance training truly is life training, and the skills developed through dance can be applied throughout your life.

 - Accountability – As a dancer, you are part of a team working together to present the best possible performance.
 Whether you are a member of the corps or the chorus, the prima ballerina or the leading man, a swing or an understudy, you are vital to the success of the production.
 If you skip rehearsal, phone it in, forget your entrance, or don’t give it all in every run through, the entire team suffers.
-You learn quickly that others rely on you, and you are accountable to fulfill your role with humility and hard work.
+You learn quickly that others rely on you, and that you are accountable to fulfill your role with humility and hard work.

 - Personal Responsibility – A lot more goes into dance class than one might realize.
 You need to remember your dancewear and shoes, arrive on time, warm yourself up, remember combinations and choreography, apply corrections from the instructor, follow proper etiquette, and interact with your fellow dancers safely and appropriately.
 Your dance teachers are there to guide and advise you, but ultimately, it is up to you to set and meet your personal goals.
 As a dance student, you will quickly learn that you are responsible for your own success in the studio, and you become empowered to make that success as reality.